auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Perhaps evolution and adaptation exploited a greater density of information processing.
 Like a sphere has volume while a circle has area, higher dimensions allow for greater complexity of problem solving.
 The solution may be a knot which can only be tied and untied in higher dimensional space.

 Why do we feel a spark of life, ineffable qualia, a powerful, feeling subjective sense?
 That is because we are processing higher dimensional information.
-There is something it is like to be causally connected in cause and effect.
+There is something it is like to be causally connected and to be aware of that cause and effect.
 In computing high dimensional problem solving we transcend, but we are a shadow of the full existence of that higher dimensional processing.
 So we return to problems related to Platonic forms.
 Do these higher realms exist?
 Does the feeling of moral justice require 8 dimensional processing or 4?

 I won't claim knowledge of higher realms.
 I leave that to scientists and mathematicians.
 I don't even know 3 dimensions well.
 However with this framework we can begin to ask questions like these.
 We can search for computational limits which can and cannot be exceeded for phenomena to occur.
+If the universe is fundamentally based on holographic projection, then our minds could be yet a higher level projection.
+Minds and qualia could be holograms of higher dimensional shapes and processing.

 Birds don't need to be lectured on the biomechanics of how they fly, they learn to fly by doing.
 We don't need to know the mathematical basis for computation to feel our lives.
 Reflect on your experience to feel the depths of consciousness.